wdebeaum/web-audio-tree/README.md

 Although not required, Web Audio Tree can also make use of the [Web MIDI API](http://webaudio.github.io/web-midi-api/) to receive note on/off messages from a MIDI controller.
 But not all browsers that support the Web Audio API also support MIDI.
 In particular, Firefox does not yet support it (they seem to be [a bit hung up](https://github.com/mozilla/standards-positions/issues/58) on the security implications of SysEx messages, nevermind that I don't use those...).
 Chrome does support MIDI (it only allows SysEx in secure contexts (HTTPS), with a user prompt).
 See below for a workaround for Firefox on Linux, though.

 And Web Audio Tree can make use of the [Media Capture and Streams API](https://www.w3.org/TR/mediacapture-streams/) for microphone input to record into an `AudioBuffer`.
 Again, this is not required.
-You can also load an audio file from your computer into an `AudioBuffer`.
+You can also load an audio file into an `AudioBuffer` from your computer or from the web.

 ## <a name="usage">Usage</a> ##